RaghvendraSinghA/concepts/Life-Skills/good_practices_for_software_development.md

 ### Deep work / focus
 - Silence all non-work notifications, removing distracting apps from your home screen,
 using a blocking tool (like TimeLimit or Freedom) during work hours, and tracking your time to stay accountable.
-Make time-table of everything So, I don't forget important works or keep less time for them to do.
+Make time-table everyday of everything with required time to perform So, I don't forget them or keep less time
+to complete them.